dzzh/RIBs-wiki/iOS-Tutorial-3.md

 ### Dynamic dependencies vs static dependencies

 Let’s examine why we use dynamic dependencies here, instead of just passing down the player names via the normal DI tree.
-If we give that approach a try, we'll quickly find out that we can't make the player names invariants.
-They would have to be optional.
-This is because the player names aren't actually available and cannot be available at the time Root scope is created.
-So strictly speaking, yes we can use the DI tree, however, it would require us to invalidate the invariants.
-The implication is then that our app becomes unstable.
-When we write our code that uses the player names, what do we do if the player names are `nil`?
+If we give the static approach a try, we'd find that we wouldn't be able to make the player names invariants.
+They would have to be optionals.
+This is because the player names aren't actually available at the time Root scope is created.

+The implication of using static optional user names would be that is our application could become unstable.
+When we write our code that uses the player names, what would we do if the player names for some reason are `nil`?
 Crash the app?
-There probably isn't any reasonable handling at all.
-This is precisely why scoping with RIBs is so powerful.
+There probably isn't any reasonable handling for this at all.
 Properly scoped dependencies allow us to make invariant assumptions, thus eliminating any unreasonable or unstable code.

-## Pass down player names from LoggedIn scope to OffGame scope using DI tree and display them
+## Passing down player names from the LoggedIn scope to the OffGame scope using the DI tree

-Add player names dependencies in OffGameDependency protocol in OffGameBuilder.swift.
+Next we'll want to use the player names in our app and display them in the OffGame RIB.
+For this, we'll add player names dependencies in the `OffGameDependency` protocol in the OffGameBuilder.swift file:

 ```swift
 protocol OffGameDependency: Dependency {
     var player1Name: String { get }